muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 value identity.
 Similarly, MUON does not require any other kind of normalization between the components of a **Fraction** literal.

-While the wider general format `N/D*R^E` can represent every rational number, as can just the `N/D` portion by itself, the alternate but typical format `X.X` can only represent a proper subset of the rational numbers, that subset being every rational number that can be represented as a terminating decimal number.
+While the wider general format `n/d*r^e` can represent every rational number, as can just the `n/d` portion by itself, the alternate but typical format `x.x` can only represent a proper subset of the rational numbers, that subset being every rational number that can be represented as a terminating decimal number.
 Note that every rational number that can be represented as a terminating binary or octal or hexadecimal number can also be represented as a terminating decimal number.

-Note that in order to keep the grammar simpler or more predictable, each **Fraction** component {N,D,R,E} must have its numeric base specified individually, and so any component without a {`0b`,`0o`,`0x`} prefix will be interpreted as base 10.
+Note that in order to keep the grammar simpler or more predictable, each **Fraction** component {n,d,r,e} must have its numeric base specified individually, and so any component without a {`0b`,`0o`,`0x`} prefix will be interpreted as base 10.
 This keeps behaviour consistent with a parser that sees a **Fraction** literal but interprets it as multiple **Integer** literals separated by symbolic infix operators, evaluation order aside.
-Also per normal expectations, literals in the format `X.X` only specify the base at most once in total, *not* separately for the part after the `.`.
+Also per normal expectations, literals in the format `x.x` only specify the base at most once in total, *not* separately for the part after the `.`.

 A `<denominator>` is subject to the additional rule that the integer it